 If you wish to wash the garment with other items in the machine, make sure to use cold water.
-Because hot water may break down colours, it produces more bleeding and stains on other garments.
-Cold water is usually recommended for preserving colour and brightness in clothing.
+Because hot water may break down colors, it produces more bleeding and stains on other garments.
+Cold water is ly recommended for preserving color and brightness in clothing.

-Color catchers are sheets that put into your washing machine to collect stray colours.
-They’re designed to keep clothing from bleeding by preventing colours from spreading to other fabrics.
+Color catchers are sheets that are put into your washing machine to collect stray colors.
+They’re designed to keep clothing from bleeding by preventing colors from spreading to other fabrics.
 So, if you inadvertently tossed in a red sock, you shouldn’t finish up with pink towels.

 In the end, cold water is ideal for these sheets.
-However, in such a scenario, the garments are unlikely to bleed or fade, so there’s little use in wearing them.
+However, in such a scenario, the garments are unlikely to bleed or fade, so there’s little use in laying them.

 Dye fixatives are used to prevent bleeding, fading, and, as a result, transfer to other garments in the washing machine.
 Depending on the product, these are often designed for at-home dyeing tasks such as tie-dying.
 Always read the manufacturer’s instructions to find out what the product is for.